Intelligencia GraphQL API Reference

 • Target: Intelligencia’s library of targets along with information about their synonyms, related organism and target type (eg. protein, gene).
 Drugs can have multiple targets.

-• Indication Hierarchy: Intelligencia’s hand-curated therapeutic area-indication ontology for all covered therapeutic areas and indications (Oncology, Immunology/Inflammation and CNS).
+• Indication Hierarchy: Intelligencia’s hand-curated therapeutic area-indication ontology for all covered therapeutic areas and indications.

 • Modality Hierarchy: Modality hierarchy is an expertly curated multilevel ontology of medical modalities, such as cell therapies, antibodies etc. Each drug may be linked to more than one modality.